-Welcome the world of movies at the Scala Prestatyn Cinema, live shows and arts, we are proud to bring you the weekly listings of what the Scala are showing.
+Welcome the world of movies at the Scala Prestatyn Cinema, live shows and arts, we are proud to bring you the weekly listings of what the Scala is showing.
 We are also proud to announce that Blazing Minds award-winning blogger, Karen Woodham, has been taken on as the Scala’s Official Movie Blogger/Reviewer.

 The Scala has been kitted out with a new 4K projector system for an even better cinema experience that before, so check out what’s showing and pay a visit to Prestatyn.

-Scala Prestatyn Movies and Live Events
+Scala Prestatyn Cinema Movies and Live Events

-Blazing Minds Recommended Movie of the Week
+Blazing Minds Recommended Movie to Look Out For

 For more details on showings, Ticket Prices and Booking Call 01745 850197 or visit the Scala website at http://prestatyn.merlincinemas.co.uk/.